zalam007/Mythikins/README.md

  >
  >       (S) We applied the Single Responsibilty Principle with our separation of our menu classes and the classes they depend on.
  >
+ >       (O) We appled the Open-closed principle with our Character class where it has items.
+The items can be added on, and you don't need to modify the class for new items.
+ >
  >       (L) We applied the Liskov Subsitution Principle for the Battle class.
  >
  >       (I) We applied the Interface-Segregation Principle through our Battle class.